SimonJackson24/AMSLPR/docs/api.md

-# AMSLPR API Documentation
+# VisiGate API Documentation

-This document describes the API endpoints provided by the AMSLPR system for integration with other systems.
+This document describes the API endpoints provided by the VisiGate system for integration with other systems.

 ## Base URL

-All API endpoints are relative to the base URL of your AMSLPR installation:
+All API endpoints are relative to the base URL of your VisiGate installation:

 ```
 https://<raspberry-pi-ip>/api